goyalankit/mbdb/src/design_and_benchmarks.md

 4. Exit;
 .

-Exit command takes you out of the mdb shell.
+Exit command will abort and takes you out of the mdb shell.

 USAGE INSTRUCTIONS
 ---